leonchen34/nd00333_AZMLND_Project2/README.md

 # Machine Learning Operations

 In this project, Bank Marketing data is utilized to create a cloud-based machine learning model that predicts whether a client would subscribe to a term deposit.
 First AML Studio AutoML method is employed, showcasing the steps involved in generating,deploying, and consuming the best model.
-Also AML Python SDK is employed to construct and publish an AutoML pipeline.
+Also Notebook SDK is employed to construct and publish an AutoML pipeline.
 The published pipeline endpoint can be triggered to execute experiment runs.
 <br><br>
 ## Architectural Diagram
 <br>

-### Create experiment with AutoML and Deploy best model for consumption : <br><br>
+### Create and Deploy model with AutoML <br><br>

 ![automl](screenshots/architecture1.drawio.svg)<br>

 <br><br>

-### Create and Publish ML pipeline with SDK <br><br>
+### Create and Publish ML pipeline with Notebook SDK <br><br>

 ![pipeline](screenshots/architecture2.drawio.svg)
 <br><br><br>